 \subsection{Computational Complexity and Execution Time}

-Let $\tau_{e2e}$ be the total time elapsed between the acquisition of a measurement by a Physical Entity and the completion of the corresponding \gls{dt} update.
+Let $\tau_{e2e}$ be the total time elapsed between the acquisition of a measurement by a vehicle and the completion of the corresponding \gls{dt} update.
 Formally:

 where $\tau_m$ is the measurement acquisition time, $\tau_w$ the communication delay between vehicles and the Mobility DT, $\tau_{tp}$ the Mobility DT update and trajectory prediction time, $\tau_{req}$ the inter-process communication delay, and $\tau_{rt}$ the execution time of the physical-modeling stage.
-Given the computational complexity of the ray tracing operation, $\tau_{rt}$ is the dominant and most variable value.
+Given the computational complexity of the ray tracing operation, $\tau_{rt}$ is the dominant and most variable component.
 Specifically, it depends on the level of physical detail included in the propagation model.
 To describe these configurations in a compact and general manner, we introduce the \emph{Ray Tracing Detail Index}, denoted \gls{di}, a scalar metric used to classify the fidelity level of the physical-modeling stage.
-Each \gls{di} level corresponds to a specific configuration of the physical model, ranging from lightweight approximations to high-fidelity reconstructions.
+Each \gls{di} level corresponds to a specific configuration of the physical model, ranging from lightweight approximations to high-fidelity representations.
 Table~\ref{tab:di} reports the five \gls{di} levels considered in this work.
-Lower levels include only the essential components needed for coarse propagation estimates, whereas higher levels progressively incorporate more detailed interaction mechanisms, finer spatial resolution, and deeper multipath exploration.
-Although in our implementation these fidelity levels map to different configurations of a ray-based propagation model, the abstraction provided by \gls{di} remains general and applicable to any physical-modeling backend supporting multiple complexity tiers.
+Lower levels include only the essential components needed for coarse propagation estimates, whereas higher levels progressively incorporate more detailed interaction mechanisms, finer spatial resolution, and higher-order multipath modeling.
+Although in our implementation these fidelity levels map to different configurations of a ray-based propagation model, the abstraction provided by \gls{di} remains general and applicable to any physical-modeling backend that supports multiple complexity tiers.
 As the \gls{di} increases, the execution time of the physical model, denoted $\tau_{rt}$, grows accordingly.
-To ensure causal consistency, the prediction horizon $h$ must exceed the end-to-end latency $\tau_{e2e}$.
-Increasing model fidelity therefore requires larger horizons, which in turn amplify trajectory prediction errors and their impact on channel estimation, revealing a fundamental trade-off between physical-model complexity, latency, and predictive accuracy.
-Section~\ref{sec:poc} provides an empirical characterization of these trade-offs based on real-world experiments conducted in Tokyo, Japan, evaluating how different \gls{di} levels impact both computational latency and channel prediction accuracy.